 Instructions

-- Pick over yellow split peas (i.e., remove and discard any foreign objects, like rocks, and any imperfect yellow split peas).
+- Pick over yellow split peas (that is, remove and discard any foreign objects, like rocks, and any imperfect yellow split peas).
 Rinse and drain.

 - Place yellow split peas, ham, onion, celery, carrots, parsnips, garlic, thyme, bay leaves, chicken broth and black pepper into a 6-quart slow cooker on the low setting, stirring to combine.Note: I like to start with 6 cups of chicken broth and add more later, if necessary.